theprimarybrain/theprimarybrain.github.io/_posts/2023-08-25-How-To-Use-Data-To-Form-Small-Groups.md

 - Group 5: 15 minutes (3 days per week)
 - Group 6: 15 minutes (2 days per week)

 Since groups 5 and 6 are working at or above grade level, I meet with these groups less often than the students who are working below grade level and need the extra small group practice.
-After I meet with groups 5 and 6, I give them extension activities that they finish during their center time to give them an extra challenge.
+After I meet with groups 5 and 6, I give them extension activities that they finish during their center time to provide extra practice on the content we are learning in small group sessions.

 ## Your groups are formed, so where do we go from here?